jvandemo/zf2-event-logger/readme.md

 Zend Framework 2 Event Logger
 ====

-Module that logs all events to the error_log.
+Zend Framework 2 module that logs all events to the error_log.

 Requirements
 ----